FranklinBrad/Social-Media-DB/README.md

   ## Description

-  with this app you can creat a user, add friends, post your thoughts, and give reactions to peoples thoughts.
+  Do you need a database to handle the back end of your social media app? with this database you can creat a user, add friends, post your thoughts, and give reactions to peoples thoughts.

   ## Installation